Recognizing bedbug bites – symptoms, differences, and what to do now

 3. Use monitoring traps to gain certainty

-4. Professional assessment in case of confirmed infestation (e.g. thermal treatment or hot steam)
+4. Professional assessment in case of confirmed infestation (e.g., thermal treatment or hot steam)

 Detect bed bugs safely – without chemicals

-Conclusion: Recognize early, react calmly
+Conclusion: Detect early, react calmly

 Bed bug bites are unpleasant – but no reason to panic.